Skip to main content

 Parental role

-• Help your child to understand various professions, including providing relevant information
+• Assist children to understand various professions, including guiding them to search for relevant information

-• Encourage your child to participate in extra-curricular activities and community services
+• Encourage children to participate in extra-curricular activities and community services

-• Encourage your child to set short-term and long-term goals, and then fulfil them step by step
+• Encourage children to set short-term and long-term goals, then fulfil the goals step by step and reflect and revise their goals when appropriate

-• Communicate with the school to understand your child's learning and difficulties
+• Communicate with the school to understand children's learning and difficulties

-• Provide suitable degree of freedom for your child and give them a free hand to develop their strengths
+• Provide suitable amount of freedom for children and let them unleash their potential

 Secondary 3 Selection of subjects

 Secondary 4 is a new stage of learning.
 For children who are attending Secondary 3, choosing elective subjects is very important in their life planning.
-Sometimes, parental expectation and unilateral decisions may put high pressure on their children, which may, in turn, affect their future performance.
-Parents can learn about relevant information and join the discussions with their children, listen to their opinions, and share their ideas.
+Sometimes, parental expectations and unilateral decisions may put high pressure on their children, which may, in turn, affect their children’s future performance.
+Parents can join subject selection-related activities and learn about relevant information with their children, listen to their children’s opinions and discuss with them more to let both parents and children understand each other better.

 The following is the senior secondary curriculum information: